UPCOMING LOCATION - April 2023 - Now

 WWF® and ©1986 Panda Symbol are owned by WWF.
 All rights reserved.

 Saving nature is at the very heart of WWF’s work.
-For over 60 years, the organization has sought to find solutions to help save the marvelous array of life on our planet, by applying the best science available and working closely with local communities who live near and among wildlife.
+For over 60 years, the organisation has sought to find solutions to help save the marvellous array of life on our planet, by applying the best science available and working closely with local communities who live near and among wildlife.

 WWF works in nearly 100 countries, developing and delivering innovative solutions that protect communities, wildlife, and the places in which they live.
 Through these initiatives, WWF endeavors to save populations of the most ecologically, economically and culturally important species in the wild.
 Ultimately, by protecting species, we can save this beautiful, vulnerable and utterly irreplaceable planet both species and people call home.

 But WWF’s work is far from done.
 Humans are behind the current rate of species extinction, which is at least 100–1,000 times higher than nature intended.
 We’ve seen an astonishing 68% decline in the size of populations of mammals, birds, fish, reptiles, and amphibians between 1970 and 2016—and the impacts will reach far beyond the potential cultural loss of iconic species like tigers, rhinos and whales.

 In recent years, the conservation world has also observed some glimmers of hope.
 WWF has been part of inspiring wildlife recovery work ranging from black rhinos in Southern Africa to polar bears in the Arctic.
 And this, in turn, is helping to protect rich and varied ecosystems while ensuring people continue to benefit from nature.